Ivshti/name-to-imdb/README.md

 nameToImdb({ name: "south park", type: 'series', providers: ['metadata'] }, function (err, res, inf) {
   console.log(res); // "tt0121955"
   // inf contains info on where we matched that name - e.g. metadata, or on imdb
-  // and the meta object with all the available info console.log(inf); // inf: { match, meta }
+  // and the meta object with all the available data console.log(inf); // inf: { match, meta }
 })
 ```